Uddomboso/FinanceSystem/README.md

 #### **Live Mode**
 - Requires GROQ API key for AI features
 - Requires Plaid credentials for bank integration
+- Optional WorkOS credentials for OAuth authentication
 - Connects to real financial institutions
 - Full production functionality

 The application automatically detects which mode to use based on your `.env` configuration.
+WorkOS authentication is optional - if not configured, users can still log in with traditional username/password.

 ### **Getting API Keys**